convos-chat/www.convos.chat/blog/2020/2020-06-03-content-management-system.md

 powered by "Convos Pages" instead.
 The CMS support was mainly added to make it easier to maintain our web page, but can be used by anyone as a generic CMS.

-Last week we also changed the domain name from _convos.chat_ to "[convos.chat](https://convos.chat)".
+Last week we also changed the domain name from _convos.by_ to "[convos.chat](https://convos.chat)".
 We did the switch because the ".by" domain raised questions by our users and was hard to remember.